kaspanet/kaspad/database/internal/treap/README.md

 snapshot capability with efficient memory usage characteristics since the old nodes only remain allocated until there are no longer any references to them.

-Package treap is licensed under the copyfree ISC license.

-## Usage

-This package is only used internally in the database code and as such is not available for use outside of it.

-## License

-Package treap is licensed under the [copyfree](http://copyfree.org) ISC License.